AICV-UofGuelph/GAN-NN/README.md

 ## Steps

 1. Put the map file you want to use in the 'env/' folder, update ```MAP_NAME```, ```MAP_DIMS``` variables accordingly (see next section).
+2. Ensure existence of 'checkpoints/conditional/generator/' and 'checkpoints/conditional/discriminator/' folders.
-2. Update hyperparameter, conditional GAN-specific, and WGAN-specific constants as desired (see next section).
+3. Update hyperparameter, conditional GAN-specific, and WGAN-specific constants as desired (see next section).
-3. Update loading variables as desired (see next section).
+4. Update loading variables as desired (see next section).
-4. Start Python 3.9 kernel.
+5. Start Python 3.9 kernel.
-5. Run file.
+6. Run file.

 ## Changing Variables